DNS Server at home - How to host your own Public nameserver

 Setting up a home lab DNS server provides an invaluable opportunity to delve into the fascinating world of Domain Name Systems (DNS).
 Through this hands-on experience, you’ll gain a deeper understanding of how DNS works.

-2. Provide DNS service for your Domains
+2. Provide a name server for your domain

 3. Have more fun